anyuzx/Prongs/src/contents/posts/2017-11-06-simulating-brownian.md

 ---
-title: "Simulating Brownian Dynamics (overdamped Langevin Dynamics) using LAMMPS"
+title: "Simulating Brownian Dynamics (Overdamped Langevin Dynamics) using LAMMPS"
 date: 2017-11-06
 excerpt: "Writing a overdamped Brownian Dynamics fix for LAMMPS.
 LAMMPS is a very powerful Molecular Dynamics simulation software I use in my daily research.
 In our research group, we mainly run Langevin Dynamics (LD) or Brownian Dynamics (BD) simulation.
 However, for some reason, LAMMPS doesn't provide a way to do Brownian Dynamics (BD) simulation.
 Both the LD and BD can be used to sample correct canonical ensemble, which sometimes also be called NVT ensemble"
 categories: